salopensource/sal/docs/Docker.md

   -e DB_PASS=password \
   macadmins/sal
   ```

-### Other options
+### Other options and plugins

-For other options that can be set via environment variables, see the [repo on the Docker Hub](https://registry.hub.docker.com/u/macadmins/sal/).
+For other options that can be set via environment variables, and for how to use advanced options such as plugins, see the [repo on the Docker Hub](https://registry.hub.docker.com/u/macadmins/sal/).